laravel/docs/upgrade.md

         ],
     }

+If you are using the `laravel/browser-kit-testing` package, you should update the package to `2.*` in your `composer.json` file.

 Of course, don't forget to examine any 3rd party packages consumed by your application and verify you are using the proper version for Laravel 5.5 support.

-If you're using browser-kit-testing, you'll need to update the dependency to `2.*` to be compatible with phpunit `~6.0`.

 #### Laravel Installer